Real Estate Marketing Plan

 To receive the highest possible price when selling your house, you'll need a solid real estate marketing plan primarily consisting of posting and advertising on the internet.
 It doesn't matter if you're selling the home on your own, or your agent is selling it for you, without an effective marketing plan, you will be missing out!

 I remember back in the day when it was time to sell my house, marketing on the internet wasn't really a factor.
 We were still placing ads in newspapers and local real estate magazines.
-Today, things are much different so we'll stop with the old stories and explain the best real estate marketing plan of today.
+Today, things are much different.

-First make sure your house is in good repair and looks fantastic.
-For the sake of this article, we're going to assume you already have an accurate approximation of your home's value, the home is ready to sell and you are ready to initiate your real estate marketing plan and get started with selling.
-We will also assume, if you're going to the trouble and expense to making your home marketable, you'll want your real estate listing to be presented to qualified buyers interested in buying a home in your area or neighborhood.
-This is the tricky part!
+First make sure your house is in good repair and looks appealing.
+For the sake of this article, we're going to assume you already have an accurate approximation of your home's value.
+We'll also assume the home is ready to sell and you are ready to initiate your real estate marketing plan.
+Then, if you're going to the trouble and expense to making your home marketable, you'll want your real estate listing to be presented to qualified buyers truly interested in buying a home in your area or neighborhood.
+This can be a bit tricky because when doing paid marketing you want to avoid wasting money unqualified buyers or those not interested in your geographic area.

-Example of Drone Video Uploaded to Youtube & displayed on Facebook, Instagram, Twitter & Property Website
+Example of Video Tour With Drone Footage Uploaded to Youtube & displayed on Facebook, Instagram, Twitter & Property Website

 What to Do With Your Real Estate Listing Assets